GSA/digitalgov.gov/front-end/automated-testing.md

 ### Steps to take
 - **Quick check**: Use a tool to quickly check for common errors.
 You can use [HTML CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/), [aXe](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US), [Lighthouse Accessibility Audit (Chrome DevTools)](https://developers.google.com/web/tools/lighthouse/), or [WAVE](http://wave.webaim.org/extension/).
 - **Build process**: Integrate a tool like [AccessLint.js](https://github.com/accesslint/accesslint.js/tree/master) to your build process to add accessibility tests locally so you catch errors as you build out your website.
-- **Continuous integration**: Integrate a tool like [AccessLintCI](https://github.com/accesslint/accesslint-ci) to run accessibility tests in CircleCI builds and see errors posted as comments in GitHub PRs.
+- **Continuous integration**: Use a tool like [AccessLint](https://www.accesslint.com/) to find accessibility issues in your GitHub pull requests.
 - **Simulate impairments**: Use these tools to simulate color blindness, low vision, zoom, low contrast, high contrast, and more.

 #### Resources